 Anyone who wants to know more about sustainable coastal environment management.

-Under constant revision, the PSDS beach nourishment database contains attribute information on the general location of sand placement, primary funding source and funding type, volume of sediment emplacement (in cubic yards), length of beach nourished (in feet) and cost.
+Under the constant revision, the PSDS beach nourishment database contains attribute information on the general location of sand placement, primary funding source and funding type, the volume of sediment emplacement (in cubic yards), length of beach nourished (in feet) and cost.

 For the sake of consistency and clarification, please note that we consider any action that places sand on a beach to be a nourishment episode rather than a nourishment project.
 This terminology helps differentiate between a discrete emplacement of sand and a US Army Corps of Engineers’ shore protection/beach nourishment project that can involve multiple nourishment episodes and last up to 50 years.

 Also note that, due to inconsistent recordkeeping and the availability of data, complete information is unavailable for many nourishment episodes.
-Please feel free to let us know if you discover an error or have info you’d like us to include.
+If you have information you would like us to include please contact us.